MichaIng/DietPi-Docs/docs/dietpi_sbc.md

 ODROID-N2 is one of the supported boards.
 ![DietPi Odroid N2](assets/images/dietpi-odroid-n2-plus.jpg)

  It is a new generation single board computer that is more powerful, more stable, and faster performing than N1.
 The main CPU of the N2 is based on big.
-Thanks to the modern 12nm silicon technology, the A73 cores runs at 1.8Ghz without thermal throttling using the stock metal-housing heatsink allowing a robust and quiet computer.
+Thanks to the modern 12nm silicon technology, the A73 cores runs at 1.8 GHz without thermal throttling using the stock metal-housing heat sink allowing a robust and quiet computer.

 <div class="md-typeset__table">
     <table>